strblr/react-stored/README.md

 ### 1- The `useStore` hook

 This is the cornerstone of this package.
 It 'connects' you to a specific store slot, identified by key, and returns the value at that location as well as an update function.
-It's overall feel mimics `useState`.
+Its overall feel mimics `useState`.
 It also listens to any outside change, and rerenders accordingly to keep all parts of your UI in sync.

 It can take up to 3 arguments (only the key is required) :